What is data security?

 - Financial institutions: we’re looking at everything related to big money, credit reports, credit card information and more.

 Digital assets can take many forms and are not just limited to the above mentioned.
-All are important and must be protected at all times.

 Basic data protection